+The program is offered in the spring and fall semesters and can be completed in one semester.
 Classroom instruction will be conducted at Galveston College.
 Clinical training will be conducted at UTMB hospitals and a number of affiliated health care institutions (Clinical Schedule can be flexible).
-The clinical portion of the program will begin at the end of the sixth week.

-Upon completion of requirements, the student will receives a certificate of completion from Galveston College.
+Upon completion of requirements, the student will receive a certificate of completion from Galveston College.